1. Home

 Does CAPP prevent boot and/or tows?

-No, CAPP does not exempt participants from future tows, boots, or citations.
+No. CAPP does not exempt participants from future tows, boots, or citations.
 Individuals must still follow the law.

 Service Provider Forms